google/copybara/docs/reference.md

 <a id="git.destination" aria-hidden="true"></a>
 ### git.destination

-Creates a commit in a git repository using the transformed worktree.<br><br>Given that Copybara doesn't ask for user/password in the console when doing the push to remote repos, you have to use ssh protocol, have the credentials cached or use a credential manager.
+Creates a commit in a git repository using the transformed worktree.<br><br>For GitHub use git.github_destination.
+For creating Pull Requests in GitHub, use git.github_pr_destination.
+For creating a Gerrit change use git.gerrit_destination.<br><br>Given that Copybara doesn't ask for user/password in the console when doing the push to remote repos, you have to use ssh protocol, have the credentials cached or use a credential manager.

 `gitDestination git.destination(url, push='master', tag_name=None, tag_msg=None, fetch=None, partial_fetch=False, integrates=None)`